 Entry & Access to Market

-Issuing Yankee bonds give borrowers access to one of the largest & most sophisticated capital markets in the world.
-Even though initial registration with SEC is a lengthy & painful process, once registered the advantages are manifold.
-Once registered the foreign entity can have access to a broad range of U.S. capital markets.
+Issuing Yankee bonds gives borrowers access to one of the world’s largest & most sophisticated capital markets.
+Even though initial registration with SEC is a lengthy & painful process, once registered, the advantages are manifold.
+Once registered, the foreign entity can access a broad range of U.S. capital markets.

 The Yankee bond market can frequently provide funds at a lower cost than those available elsewhere.
 Although the initial cost of market entry is higher, the interest rates are comparatively lower when compared to Eurobonds.